micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-So that your deeds of charity may be in secret; and your Father Who sees in secret will reward you _openly_.
+So that your deeds of charity may be in secret; and your Father Who sees in secret will reward you openly.